top of page

 Balance Exercises

-Begin incorporating balance and proprioceptive exercises in week 4 of your program.
-We recommend starting with beginner-level exercises for the initial one or two weeks, allowing your body to adapt and build foundational skills.
-As you gain confidence and improve your balance, gradually progress to more advanced exercises to further enhance your stability and proprioception, promoting optimal recovery and long-term benefits.
+Start incorporating balance and proprioceptive exercises in week 4 of your program.
+Begin with beginner-level exercises for the first one or two weeks, allowing your body to adapt and build foundational skills.
+As you gain confidence and improve your balance, gradually progress to more advanced exercises.
+This will further enhance your stability and proprioception, promoting optimal recovery and long-term benefits.

 Improve Your Balance - Exercises for Beginners